zanaaziz/numbers-api/README.md

 # Numbers API
 Just me messing around with Python and API calls.
 This program is connected to a very cool open API which takes in a request with a number and then returns with a fact about that given number.

-Simple, basic but cool!
+Simple, basic, but cool!

 # How It Works
 - Program connects to API endpoint at http://numbersapi.com/